 If you haven’t heard of Night Trap, you probably weren’t playing games in the 90s.
-It was this game and Mortal Kombat that set up the Congressional hearings on video game violence, and this was the most mis-represented of the collection they showed.
+It was this game and Mortal Kombat that set up the Congressional hearings on video game violence, and this was the most misrepresented of the collection they showed.
 It also represented a fortuitous save for Digital Pictures.
 They shot all the video for this game in 1988, funded by a virtual blank check from Hasbro, looking to create some must-have content for a VHS-based game console.
 That console never made it to market, but DP still had the footage, and by seizing the opportunity to jump on the upcoming Sega CD, they unwittingly sealed their own demise.

-Luckily, these critical, cornered by death moments are actually kind of amusing.
+It sounds like a lot of work, and it is, but you’re rewarded with some of the campiest video to come out of the FMV era.
 Technically, it’s neat to have a chase scene start in the bathroom and follow on the cameras as it moves seamlessly through the bedroom, hallway, and so on.
-Artistically, it’s a fucking riot to watch guys in baggy black clothes and garbage bag masks chase a girl in a nightie around with a drill-on-a-stick that pumps blood into two backpack reservoirs.
-80′s clothes, music, and mannerisms punctuate every performance, from the lycra-encased mall spawn playing the girls, to the preppy sweater-round-the-neck Martin senior.
+Artistically, it’s a fucking riot to watch guys in baggy black clothes and pantyhose masks chase a girl in a nightie around with a drill-on-a-stick.
+80′s clothes, music, and mannerisms punctuate every performance, from the lycra-encased mall spawn playing the girls, to the preppy ascot-sporting Martin senior.
 One of the Martin brothers almost always wears black Risky Business sunglasses – why you ask?
 Because his eyes glow demonic green!

-Me: “Your acting was really quite bad.”
+Me: “Your acting was awful.”

 Actor: “Really?
 That’s what I was going for.
 A typical campy B-movie overacting actor.”

+Controversy didn’t help the game or the genre either.
 There’s no gore or nudity in the game.
-If you heard that there was, sorry, that’s absolute bullshit.
+If you heard that there was, sorry, that’s pure myth.
 Congress apparently got uppity on the misinformation that your job in the game was to trap and kill the girls, not protect them.
-It didn’t help that the game’s producer, Rob Fulop, later felt the need to “atone for the sins of Night Trap” because the game allowed you, through your own inaction, to get the girls killed.
-I hate to argue with the game’s creator, but I don’t believe Night Trap denuded some subconscious desire deep within Joe Gamer to see young women get drained of their blood.
-I think we’re over that now.
-If anything, FMV games turned out to be uninteresting games.
-Night Trap is no exception.
-It has an enjoyable campy quality to it.
-Like Sewer Shark, the production values are there, and it can be fun to watch.
-Having to keep up with the current color code of the security system, or risk being “locked out” of a trap at a key moment, is a nice gaming idea, and the “security cam operator” plot is a plausible way to make an interactive video.
-Still, you’re ultimately just sitting and watching a movie play out, and if you don’t pay attention, you miss part of the movie.
+It didn’t help that the game’s own producer, Rob Fulop, later felt the need to “atone for the sins of Night Trap” because the game allowed you, through your own inaction, to get the girls killed.
+I hate to argue with the game’s creator, but I don’t believe Night Trap revealed some subconscious desire to see young women get drained of their blood.
+I get his argument – refusing to do anything while knowing the consequences, and thus intentionally getting someone “killed,” is wrong.
+But that thinking doesn’t transfer exactly into games.
+There’s significant interest in seeing all possible paths (good or bad) in any form of media where you are given the freedom of choice.
+It’s a rare opportunity to go back and see what you could have done, how it could have played out, and the desire to do that is nothing more than understandable curiosity.

+But even with all that, you’re ultimately just sitting and watching a movie play out, and if you don’t pay attention, you miss part of the movie.
 You’re not directing.
 You’re not switching camera angles during a scene or significantly changing the outcome, you’re either at a specific scene or you’re not.
 You either trap the bad guys when it matters, or the game is over.
 The level of interaction is about identical to going to a movie theater and choosing to watch the whole story, or choosing to doze off during parts of the film.